giovanni-venturelli/jvx-multiselect-enhanced/README.md

   pageSize: 15
 }
 ```
-Whenever the scrollbar in the menu reaches the bottom the property `page` is incremented by one and a further http request is called.
+Whenever the scrollbar in the menu reaches the bottom, the property `page` is incremented by one and a further http request is called.
 When the user searches or closes the menu the property `page` is set again at `1`.
 The jvx-multiselect copies these values individually in the object of the search parameters.